 While calculating restaurant turnover is relatively straightforward, it still involves keeping track of how many people left your business and how many you hired.

-Ideally, you should automate this process with labor management software that synchronizes with your restaurant point of sale (POS).
+Ideally, you should automate this process with labor management software that synchronizes with your restaurant POS.
 The biggest benefit?
 Tracking, paying and scheduling your employees with precision.

 Rather than relying on an Excel spreadsheet to track your employee count, labor management software helps you manage and automate labor, time and attendance, scheduling and human resources.

-Here at Lightspeed, we’re big fans of Push Operations employee labor management software because of its ability to integrate scheduling, payroll, time attendance and HR management into a single employee labor management solution.
+For example, Push Operations is an employee labor management software with the ability to integrate scheduling, payroll, time attendance and HR management into a single employee labor management solution.

 With time attendance and payroll on the same platform, you have the ability to be transparent with employees by allowing them to view their approved hours, while getting an accurate comparison of your true labor cost, particularly for employees who work at different wages, against your actual sales through an automatic POS integration.